 Sub Arctic Maxi is part of the Solanum genus and is a Tomato variety.
 Its scientific name is Solanum lycopersicum 'Sub Arctic Maxi'.

 Earliest larger fruited type we carry.
 Bears clusters of good tasting, mild 2 ounce red fruit on bird nest type plants.
 Excellent for containers.
 Very susceptible to early blight.A type of Fruit, it mainly grows as an Annual plant - which means it typically only grows best for a single growing season.
-Sub Arctic Maxi is known for growing to a height of approximately 1.50 metres (4.88 feet).
+Sub Arctic Maxi is known for its Vine habit and growing to a height of approximately 1.50 metres (4.88 feet).

 Mexico is believed to be where Sub Arctic Maxi originates from.

 Sub Arctic Maxi Tomato is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

 This variety plant info is provided by the myfolia gardener's wiki.
 All details about Sub Arctic Maxi have been kindly provided by our members.

 Start seeds indoors six weeks before last frost date.Try to aim for a seed spacing of at least 0.78 inches (2.0 cm) and sow at a depth of around 0.78 inches (2.0 cm).
 Soil temperature should be kept higher than 12°C / 54°F to ensure good germination.

 By our calculations, you should look at sowing Sub Arctic Maxi about 42 days before your last frost date.